 You may see ads for zero-deductible insurance policies and wonder if they’re too good to be true.
 While zero-deductible insurance policies do exist, they usually carry higher premiums than policies that do carry deductibles, and you may also be responsible for a one-time no-deductible fee or waiver.

 Furthermore, some insurance coverages are required by state law to carry a minimum deductible, particularly when it comes to auto insurance.

 Before you sign up for any kind of insurance coverage, be sure to read the contract thoroughly to ensure you understand what costs you’re responsible for.

 Types of Deductibles

-While there are many, many different types of insurance policies with deductibles on the market, common insurance deductibles include:
+There are many different types of insurance policies with deductibles on the market.
+Common ones include:

 • Health insurance deductibles

 • Auto insurance deductibles